-In a culture that is largely inundated with instant gratification, the natural process of fruit growing may seem to take an eternity.
-It’s not uncommon for people to list time as one of their top reasons for not growing food: time that has less to do with planting and more to do with waiting.
-“Planning ahead” for a meal constitutes a bi-weekly grocery list (at best), or calling at noon to make dinner reservations (at worst).
-Can you imagine planning years ahead?
+In a culture that is largely inundated with instant gratification, the natural process of growing fruit trees may seem like an eternity.
+It’s not uncommon for people to list time as one of their top reasons for not growing food — time that has less to do with planting and more to do with waiting; however, any gardener will remind you that anything worth doing is worth waiting for.

 *Stark Bro’s Trees are 1-2 years old when shipped.
-“Years to Bear Fruit” begins counting after the trees are transplanted (into your yard!).
+“Years Until Fruit” begins counting after the trees are transplanted into your growing space.

 |Apple Trees||2-5 years|

 |Apricot Trees||2-5 years|

 |Citrus Trees||1-2 years|

 |Mulberry Trees||2-3 years|